carbynestack/klyshko/README.md

   name: sample-crg-scheduler
 spec:
   concurrency: 3
+  policies:
+    - type: BIT_GFP
+      threshold: 1000000
+    - type: INPUT_MASK_GFP
+      threshold: 1000000
+      priority: 10
+    - type: INVERSE_TUPLE_GFP
+      threshold: 1000000
+    - type: SQUARE_TUPLE_GFP
+      threshold: 1000000
+    - type: MULTIPLICATION_TRIPLE_GFP
+      threshold: 1000000
+      priority: 10
+    - type: BIT_GF2N
+      threshold: 100000
+    - type: INPUT_MASK_GF2N
+      threshold: 100000
+    - type: INVERSE_TUPLE_GF2N
+      threshold: 100000
+    - type: SQUARE_TUPLE_GF2N
+      threshold: 100000
+    - type: MULTIPLICATION_TRIPLE_GF2N
-  threshold: 500000
+      threshold: 100000
-  generator:
-    image: carbynestack/klyshko-mp-spdz:1.0.0-SNAPSHOT
-    imagePullPolicy: IfNotPresent
 ```

-Klyshko will start producing correlated randomness using the given CRG image by
+Klyshko will start producing correlated randomness for the given tuple types
-creating jobs whenever the number of tuples for a specific type drops below the
+according to the respective *policy*.
+Klyshko will run CRGs in parallel as
-given `threshold`. `concurrency` specifies the maximum number of jobs that are
+specified by the `concurrency` parameter.
+If the number of running jobs drops
-allowed to run concurrently.
-This is the upper limit across jobs for all tuple
-types.
+below that number, Klyshko selects the next tuple type to launch a job for using
+a lottery scheduler.
+The number of tickets assigned to a tuple type is specified
+by the optional `priority` parameter (default is `1` when not given).
+Only those
+tuple types for which less than `threshold` number of tuples are available in
+Castor are eligible for scheduling.

 ## Klyshko Integration Interface (KII)